catseye/ALPACA/doc/ALPACA.markdown

 ### States ###

-A state definition gives the name of the state, zero or more _representation declarations_ associated with the state, a list of zero or more _class memberships_, and a comma-separated list of zero or more _transition rules_ for the state.
+A state definition gives the name of the state, an optional _representation declaration_ associated with the state, a list of zero or more _class memberships_, and a comma-separated list of zero or more _transition rules_ for the state.

-#### Representation Declarations ####
+#### Representation Declaration ####

-Each representation declaration may be a single printable ASCII character enclosed in double quotes, or it may be a datum tagged with a name.
-The tag declares the purpose and/or the intended interpretation of the datum.
+A representation declaration consists of an optional single printable ASCII character enclosed in double quotes, followed by an optional comma-separated list of _tagged data_ enclosed in curly braces.

+In a tagged datum, the tag declares the purpose and/or the intended interpretation of the datum, which is a double-quoted string literal.
 The tag may be drawn from a set defined by this specification, or it may be implementation-defined.
 The datum may consist of essentially arbitrary data, and may refer to a character, a colour, a graphic image, or anything else.